celic/Beaconator/README.md

 A source of 'randomNIST'
 ------------------------

 This tool implements the National Institute of Standards and Technology Randomness Beacon project.
-The Randomness Beacon produces one of the most random numbers in 512 bit hex format every minute.
+The Randomness Beacon produces one of the most random numbers available in 512 bit hex format every minute.
 More information on this project can be found [on the home page](http://beacon.nist.gov)

 Authors
 -------